DANSI/blynk-server-original/README.md

 NOTE : you'll need to setup Gmail to allow less secured applications.
 Go [here](https://www.google.com/settings/security/lesssecureapps) and then click "Allow less secure apps".

+### Enabling sms on local server
+In order to enable sms notifications on Local Server you need to provide credentials for sms gateway (for now Blynk server supports only 1 provider - [Nexmo] (https://www.nexmo.com/)).
+So to do that you need to create file ```sms.properties``` within same folder where server.jar is.

+        nexmo.api.key=
+        nexmo.api.secret=

 ### Raw data storage
 By default raw data storage is enabled.
 So any write (Blynk.virtualWrite) command will stored on disk.